ErycTheGreat/eryc.my.id-asset/README.md

 ## The Mission

-This repository contains the modular HTML, CSS, and JavaScript components I used to overcome platform limitations.
-My goal was to enable:
+This repository contains modular HTML, CSS, and JavaScript components designed to operate within drag-and-drop CMS environments.

-- Better loading performance
+The system focuses on:

-- Scalable code implementation
+- Improving performance of embedded code
-- Creative freedom inside a highly restricted system
+- Eliminating the need for paid hosting
+- Enabling fully functional features within restricted platforms

-If all of this can be built natively on Google Sites, then the limitation is not the platform—it's the execution.
-This project is an attempt to show the real potential hiding behind the drag-and-drop interface.
+While built on Google Sites, the approach is not platform-specific.
+Any CMS that supports embedded HTML can apply the same system.

 ---